RobertoAlessandri/CNN_DOA/README.md

-# INVESTIGATING THE GENERALIZATION ABILITIES OF A DEEP LEARNING METHOD
-FOR SOUND SOURCE LOCALIZATION USING SMALL-SIZED MICROPHONE ARRAYS
+# INVESTIGATING THE GENERALIZATION ABILITIES OF A DEEP LEARNING METHOD FOR SOUND SOURCE LOCALIZATION USING SMALL-SIZED MICROPHONE ARRAYS

 ## Description

-In this work, we test the ability of a Convolutional Neural Net- work (CNN) trained on a specific environmental condition to localize the Direction Of Ar- rival (DOA) of a sound source in different settings from the training ones.
-To this end, we generated 3 datasets via simulation techniques that address differ- ent acoustic parameters: room volume, microphone array position in the room and distance of the source.
+In this work, we test the ability of a Convolutional Neural Network (CNN) trained on a specific environmental condition to localize the Direction Of Arrival (DOA) of a sound source in different settings from the training ones.
+To this end, we generated 3 datasets via simulation techniques that address different acoustic parameters: room volume, microphone array position in the room and distance of the source.

 ## Prerequisities